Click

 This group of animal names thus resolves to: "amfibian", "basenjy", "cammel", "donky", and "ermin".

-My thanks to "yaora ..." for "cammel" and to "Box ..." for "donky".
+____________________My thanks to "yaora ..." for "cammel" and to "Box ..." for "donky".

 Saturday, October 13, 2007: "zomby" for "zombie" or "zombi"

 The 13th day of October seems a good time to deal with this word, on the last of the 26 days of words run A-Z in this project in its 2 1/2 years.
 Flip the 13 of superstition and you get 31, the day of this month on which falls Halloween, a time when some people dress up as ghosts and zombies.
-A cable channel is even soon to start running a "13 days of Halloween" series of horror movies.
+A cable channel is even soon to start running a "13 days of Halloween" series of horror movies."Zombie" also has an Internet meaning: a computer taken over by a virus to send spam, unbeknownst to the owner, so is again appropriate to this Internet project.

 Both of the present spellings, "zombie" and"zombi", are ambiguous. -IE at the end of a word is usually pronounced with a long-I in words of one syllable (pie, die, lie), but long-E in words of more than one syllable, but even in words of more than one syllable can take a long-I sound (belie, hogtie, magpie).